-- 6.5.1 Prior to recertification, certificants shall be provided with current versions of ethical and professional standards identified by the certification body. - 6.5.2 Recertification shall require certificants to reaffirm in writing that they will continue to adhere to the ethical and professional standards identified by the certification body.
+- 6.5.1 Prior to recertification, certificants shall be provided with current versions of ethical and professional standards identified by the certification body. - Note: "ethics and professional standards" may be contained in one single or two separate documents. - 6.5.2 Recertification shall require certificants to reaffirm in writing that they will continue to adhere to the ethical and professional standards identified by the certification body.

-7 Competency Evaluation Personnel
+7. Competency Evaluation Personnel